 - Ask practitioners what led them to arrive at their conclusion and support them to think through the evidence.

 - Monitor workloads and encourage practitioners to talk about and support them to address issues of stress or pressure.
 Support practitioners to recognise when they are tired and need a fresh pair of eyes on a case.

 Resolving Professional Differences (Escalation) Policy

 - For children: https://safeguardingcambspeterborough.org.uk/children-board/professionals/procedures/escalation_policy/

 Safeguarding Training: https://safeguardingcambspeterborough.org.uk/availabletraining/

-2021 – Adapted with permission from Hertfordshire Safeguarding Adults Board and Norfolk Safeguarding Adults Board
+2022 – Adapted with permission from Hertfordshire Safeguarding Adults Board and Norfolk Safeguarding Adults Board